accessibility-luxembourg/ReferentielAccessibiliteMobile/en/referentiel-technique.md

 1. Check that the application allows two-way voice communication.
 1. If it does, check that it has a real-time text (RTT) function.
-1. If this is the case, check that it is possible to use both modes of communication at the same time, i.e. users can send RTT messages at the same time as other users are speaking, for example.
+1. If this is the case, check that it is possible to use both modes of communication at the same time, i.e. that it is possible for the same user to speak and use the RTT function simultaneously.

 1. If this is the case, the criterion is validated.

 ##### Mapping {class="disclosure mapping"}

 - WCAG 2.1: N/A
-- EN 301 549 V3.2.1 (2021-03): *6.2.1.2 Concurrent voice and text*.
+- EN&nbsp;301&nbsp;549 V3.2.1 (2021-03): *6.2.1.2 Concurrent voice and text*.

 #### [Criterion 15.4](#crit-15-4) [A] For each [real-time text communication](glossaire.md#real-time-text-communication) functionality, can the messages be identified (excluding special cases)? {id="crit-15-4"}

-**[Test 15.4.1](#test-15-4-1):** For each real-time text (RTT) functionality, do the messages respect these conditions? {id="test-15-4-1"}
+- **[Test 15.4.1](#test-15-4-1):** For each [real-time text communication](glossaire.md#real-time-text-communication) functionality, do the messages respect these conditions? {id="test-15-4-1"}
 	- Messages received and sent are separated in the presentation;
 	- The presentation can be used to identify the nature of the message (received or sent);
-- The presentation is used to identify the authors of the messages;
-- The nature of the message (received or sent) is accessible to assistive technologies;
+	- The nature of the message (received or sent) is accessible to assistive technologies.
+- **[Test 15.4.2](#test-15-4-2):** For each [real-time text communication](glossaire.md#real-time-text-communication) functionality used with a [two-way voice communication](glossaire.md#two-way-voice-communication-application) feature that identifies the speakers, do the messages meet these conditions? {id="test-15-4-2"}
+	- The presentation allows the authors of the messages to be identified;
 	- Identification of the author of the message is accessible to assistive technologies.

-##### Special cases

-The criterion is not applicable when the two-way voice communication functionality does not allow the participants to be identified, in which case the RTT communication functionality is not required to identify the authors of the messages.

 ##### Evaluation methodology {class="disclosure methodo"}

 ###### iOS and Android

 1. Activate the application and the application's RTT functionality on two terminals and connect them to the same session.
-1. Send a text message from both terminals to obtain messages with different statuses (sent and received).
+1. Send a text message from both terminals to obtain messages with different statuses (sent and received) and with different authors.
 1. Check that
 	- sent and received messages are visually separated (for example, sent messages are in one window and received messages in another, or there is a line break between each received and sent message if they are presented in the same window);
-	- it is visually possible to distinguish between messages sent and messages received (for example, the words "Sent" near a message sent or "Received" near a message received);
+	- it is visually possible to distinguish between messages sent and messages received.
+For example, by a layout or colour that differentiates them or by a visible text annotation (look for the words "Sent" near a sent message or "Received" near a received message);
+	- information about the nature of the message (received or sent) is accessible to assistive technologies (text information is available to provide this information);
-	- if the interlocutor is identified for oral communication (for example, the avatar of the person speaking), that the authors of written messages are also identified (for example, the presence of a name or an identifier preceding the message).
+	- the authors of text messages are identified (for example, the presence of a name or identifier preceding the message).
-1. Activate the **screen reader** and navigate through the messages.
-1. Check that the screen reader displays
-	- the sent or received status of each message;
-	- identification of the author of the message.
 1. If this is the case, the criterion is validated.

 ##### Mapping {class="disclosure mapping"}

 - WCAG 2.1: N/A
-- EN 301 549 V3.2.1 (2021-03): *6.2.2.1 Visually distinguishable display, 6.2.2.2 Programmatically determinable send and receive direction, 6.2.2.3 Speaker identification*.
+- EN&nbsp;301&nbsp;549 V3.2.1 (2021-03): *6.2.2.1 Visually distinguishable display, 6.2.2.2 Programmatically determinable send and receive direction, 6.2.2.3 Speaker identification*.

 #### [Criterion 15.5](#crit-15-5) [A] For each [two-way voice communication application](glossaire.md#two-way-voice-communication-application), is a visual indicator of oral activity present? {id="crit-15-5"}

 - **[Test 15.5.1](#test-15-5-1):** For each real-time text (RTT) and oral communication application, is there a visual indicator of spoken activity? {id="test-15-5-1"}
-- **[Test 15.5.2](#test-15-5-2)** For each two-way voice communication application that has real-time video, is there a visual indicator of spoken activity? {id="test-15-5-2"}
+- **[Test 15.5.2](#test-15-5-2):** For each two-way voice communication application that has real-time video, is there a visual indicator of spoken activity? {id="test-15-5-2"}

 ##### Evaluation methodology {class="disclosure methodo"}